 8. Bank Name

-If you have any questions or concerns about a check, you can contact the bank that is listed here.
+If you have any questions or concerns about a check, you can contact the bank that is listed on the check.

 9. Routing Number

 The ABA routing number is a nine-digit number assigned to your bank by the American Bankers Association.
 This indicates the bank through which the funds will be withdrawn.

 You’ll also use your ABA routing number to set up direct deposit and recurring payments.
 Some banks will have more than one routing number depending on their size, so always make sure you’re using the correct routing number before setting up these types of payments.

 10. Account Number

 11. Check Number

 The check number is used to identify the individual check.
-It helps the issuer keep track of which check they are writing.
+That set of numbers is located at the far right along the bottom of your checks.

 12. Bank’s Fractional Number

-The fractional number toward the top right of your check contains numbers that correspond with your bank, such as your routing number.
+The fractional number, usually placed toward the top right of your check, contains numbers that correspond with your bank, such as your routing number.
 Because these numbers are readily available elsewhere on the check, the fractional number isn’t widely used anymore.